-The remaining findings can be grouped into three main areas, all currently in the process of resolution but requiring more time to complete through PeopleSoft implementation, testing by Huron and hiring of sufficient staffing per the reorganization and realignment plan.
-None of these findings are contested by the district and each is considered high priority.
-For a complete discussion of details please see the Audit Corrective Actions [R2.06] Plan, but in summary those remaining audit areas include:
+The remaining findings can be grouped into three main areas, all currently in the process of resolution but requiring more time to complete through PeopleSoft 9.2 implementation, testing by Huron and hiring of sufficient staffing per the reorganization and realignment plan.
+These findings are not contested by the District and are each considered high priority.
+For a complete discussion of details to clear these audit findings please see the Audit Corrective Actions [R2.06] Plan, but in summary those remaining audit areas include:

 - Closing Processes (2021-001) The first cycle was completed June 2022, revealing additional issues to correct.
-Additional PeopleSoft modules will help address this issue.
-Huron has deployed several projects to correct and improve these processes. - COD reporting (2021-002) The district has made significant progress with Common Origination and Disbursement (COD) reporting within the past few months.
+PeopleSoft/Oracle will need to address this issue.
+Huron has deployed several projects to correct and improve these processes.
+A temporary fix has been implemented in the procedures, but Oracle will need to implement a change. - COD reporting (2021-002) The district has made significant progress with Common Origination and Disbursement (COD) reporting within the past few months.
 Huron analyzed processes and highlighted the need for campuses to monitor errors.

-- Additional potential solutions are being explored to reduces errors that need to be resolved manually.
-Please see additional detailed discussion and evidence in DR3 - Financial Aid Areas (Student Information Security 2021-003, Internal Financial Aid Controls 2021-004, 2021-005 NSLDS Enrollment Reporting [R.2.24], 2021-006 Outstanding Student Refund Checks, 2021-007 Return to Title IV Funds.
+Additional potential solutions are being explored to reduce errors that need to be resolved manually.
+Please see additional detailed discussion and evidence in DR3. - Financial Aid Areas (Student Information Security 2021-003, Internal Financial Aid Controls 2021-004, 2021-005 NSLDS Enrollment Reporting, 2021-006 Outstanding Student Refund Checks, 2021-007 Return to Title IV Funds.
 PCCD has made significant improvement with guidance from DOE, support from consultants and staff engagement.
 Clean up from 2015 to recent years is nearly complete.
 The District is engaging Huron to systematically resolve these errors, rather than manual student-by-student account "untangling".

 The employment of the District Financial Aid Director [R2.13, R2.14, R2.24, R2.25, R2.26] has resulted in an important level of expertise contributing to PCCD proficiency in addressing financial aid audit findings.
-The District, in partnership with Huron and the college financial aid directors, have rolled out training to colleges.
+The District, in partnership with Huron and the college financial aid directors, have rolled out trainings to the colleges.
 This new phase of financial aid training promises a strong implementation for college financial aid employees [R2.27, R2.28].
 The Board has approved continued support from EdgeRock to backfill key vacant positions in implementing financial aid updates [R2.29, R2.30].